noodleums/ATL-RPG/README.md

 Installation instructions:

-If using online compiler-
+If using an online compiler:
 1. Go to an online python compiler [this one works fine](https://www.online-python.com/)
 2. Copy and paste file contents into the online compiler

-If you require the file-
-1. Download main.py
-2. Preferably add it to an empty folder to prevent file conflicts Game instructions:
+Game instructions:
 When you are given a choice, to select that choice, you type (in upper or lower case no spaces) the word that is uppercase.
 Ex: